 d.
 Deterministic Calculations: In a deterministic calculation, a given event (e.g., asset returns going up by 7% and then down by 5%) is assumed to occur with certainty.
 In a stochastic calculation, events are assigned probabilities.

 e.
-Foreign Securities: These are securities issued by entities outside the U.S. and Canada.
+Foreign Securities: These are securities issued by entities outside the U.S.

 f.
 Grouped Fund Holdings: Grouped fund holdings relate to guarantees that apply across multiple deposits or for an entire contract instead of on a deposit-by-deposit basis.